The Green Island Ficus – Ficus microcarpa, [FY-kus my-kro-KAR-puh] is a slow-growing plant that belongs to the fig family Moraceae.

 After the plant matures, it only needs infrequent watering, about once every one or two weeks.

-Give it a deep thorough watering, saturating the soil without completely drowning the plant.
+Give it a deep, thorough watering, saturating the soil without completely drowning the plant.
 Ficus nana is more drought-tolerant than other Ficus varieties.

 Soil and Transplanting

-Use ordinary soil with good drainage.
-The ficus is an easy plant to grow and tends to take root in almost any conditions unless the air is too dry or cool.
+Use ordinary houseplant soil with good drainage.
+The island Ficus is low maintenance and an easy plant to grow.
+It tends to take root in almost any condition unless the air is too dry or cool.

 If the plant is grown in a container throughout the year, transplant it every two years to freshen the soil or if it outgrows its home.

-Transplant in the early spring before active growth starts.
+Transplant ficus microcarpa ‘green island’ in the early spring before active growth starts.

 Maintenance and Grooming